HTTPArchive/httparchive.org/README.md

 [Source](https://cloud.google.com/appengine/docs/flexible/python/quickstart)

-1. If you don't have virtualenv, install it using pip.
+1. If you don't have virtualenv, install it using pip3.

 ```
-sudo pip install virtualenv
+sudo pip3 install virtualenv
 ```

 2. Create an isolated Python environment, and install dependencies: